(Pocket-lint) - Qualcomm announced a new version of its Snapdragon smartphone platform in December.

-Qualcomm has announced a new flagship version of its Snapdragon smartphone platform.
-Snapdragon 855 is significant for two reasons – firstly, this is the platform that will power many of 2019’s flagship phones and secondly, it will power the first commercially-available 5G-capable handsets in early-to-mid 2019.
+Snapdragon 855 is significant for two reasons – firstly, this is the platform that powers many of 2019’s flagship phones and secondly, it will be behind many of the first commercially-available 5G-capable handsets in as the year goes on.

 Let’s explore what this means for your next smartphone.